You’re about to learn how to shape stubble like a consummate professional, all from the comfort of your own home.

 - Visualize a line leading from the bottom corner of your sideburn (i.e where it meets your beard) to the corner of your mouth.
 This is an outline for your cheek line.

-- Using the naked blade of your trimmer, trim all of the stray hairs above this line.
+- Trim all of the stray hairs above this line.
 This in itself would be a perfectly acceptable cheek line.

 - Your natural cheek line may have a curve to it and so won’t be a perfectly straight line.
 That’s fine.
 Just trim any strays above this curve.